praveen-riseslabs/fullstack-venkataraman-vuejs/Registration-Page-Backend/ReadMe.md

 ##### Installation Progress:

-The installer will begin copying files and configuring the STS environment.
+The installer will begin copying files and configuring the STS 4 environment.

 Wait for the installation process to complete.
 This may take a few minutes depending on your system's performance.

-##### Launch STS:
+##### Launch STS 4:

-Once the installation finishes, you'll have the option to launch STS immediately after installation.
+Once the installation finishes, you'll have the option to launch STS 4 immediately after installation.

-If not automatically launched, locate the STS executable file in the installation directory and double-click it to open the Spring Tool Suite.
+If not automatically launched, locate the STS 4 executable file in the installation directory and double-click it to open the Spring Tool Suite 4.

-##### Configure STS:
+##### Configure STS 4:

-Upon launching STS for the first time, you might be prompted to select a workspace directory.
+Upon launching STS 4 for the first time, you might be prompted to select a workspace directory.

 Choose a workspace directory where your projects will be stored, or stick with the default workspace provided by STS.

-##### Start Using STS:
+##### Start Using STS 4:

-After configuring the workspace, STS will open with the welcome screen.
+After configuring the workspace, STS 4 will open with the welcome screen.

-You are now ready to start creating and managing your Spring projects using the Spring Tool Suite on your Windows machine.
+You are now ready to start creating and managing your Spring projects using the Spring Tool Suite 4 on your Windows machine.

 ### Troubleshooting:

 ##### Java JDK Not Found:

-If STS fails to start due to Java JDK not found, ensure that JDK is installed and the environment variable JAVA_HOME is correctly set.
+If STS 4 fails to start due to Java JDK not found, ensure that JDK is installed and the environment variable JAVA_HOME is correctly set.